-The BG4000 is a multi-function appliance that can perform many non-cryptographic network functions such as multi-protocol routing, bridging, and packet filtering.
+BorderGuard 5000 devices are multi-function appliances that can perform many noncryptographic network functions such as multi-protocol routing, bridging, and packet filtering.
 The cryptographic component and Cryptographic Module of the unit is often referred to in this document by its trade name, Data Privacy Facility (DPF.)

-The BG4000 is typically installed so that it forwards network data packets entering and exiting a site or secure enclave.
-Using a Forwarding Policy specified by the Crypto-Officer, it selectively transforms network packets inbound or outbound to a remote site/enclave or an individual user's host.
-It thus operates as a Virtual Private Network device capable of:
+BorderGuard 5000 devices are typically installed so that they forward network data packets entering and exiting a site or secure enclave.
+Using a Forwarding Policy specified by the Crypto-Officer, they selectively transform network packets inbound or outbound to a remote site/enclave or an individual user's host.
+These devices thus operates as a Virtual Private Network device capable of: